notoriousbfg/tim/NOTES.md

 In the parser, how might I distinguish between a list and function args? e.g. (1, 2) Could I say that a function's args are a list?
 They are parsed differently.
 Perhaps now is the time to make args a ListStmt?
 I had thought of args as simple expressions, not statements like lists.

 Perhaps the way we parse function args and lists should be similar.
 Effectively a while (for) loop with a kind of condition.
 The presence of the => determines whether it is a function or a list and anything else should trickle through the layers.
 What's the collective term for list and function args?
 Iterable?

+## 07/07

+How should variables be printed?
+For example:

+(myVar: "hello", "world")

+and

+(helloWorld: (name) => >> "hello" + name, helloWorld)

+I'm thinking:
+- If the variable is an expression statement (i.e it has a primitive value) print the value.
+- If it's a function, print "<function>".
+This seems a bit sucky though!
+PHP for example prints "Closure Object ()"
+    - Would "function" be a usable type that one could filter out of a list?
+Or considered a null value.